EdHarty/Kris-Kringle/README.md

 ### Newsletter Subscribe Page
 - Site users enter their email address to subscribe to the newsletter.
-- Once they are successfully subscribed to the newsletter, they are redirected to the home page.
-A success alert message will be displayed confirming successful subscription to the newsletter
+- Once they have successfully subscribed to the newsletter, they will be redirected to the home page.
+A success alert message will be displayed confirming successful subscription to the newsletter.
-- An error message will appear if user has already subscribed.
+- An error message will be displayed if the user has already subscribed.

 <img width="960" alt="Newssub" src="https://user-images.githubusercontent.com/88341568/235667281-8c3e488f-c429-4326-a848-2d4ee37c0d19.png">